 Genome Trait Chances

 |Genetic Mods (Max)||7|

-Allosaurus is one of the most fearsome dinosaurs ever to have roamed the earth, weighing up to two tons and measuring around 12m in length.
+Allosaurus is one of the most fearsome dinosaurs ever to have roamed the earth, weighing up to two and a half tons and measuring around 12m in length.
 The apex predator of the Late Jurassic period, Allosaurus’ enormous skull contains rows of large, serrated teeth for tearing flesh, while its long, powerful tail helps it to balance.